Communication Involves Assigning And Meaning To Create Shared Understanding

 • Ask open‑ended questions that probe underlying assumptions.

-5.5 put to work Storytelling
+5.5 use Storytelling

 5.6 Use Metacommunication